SCI - People

 Anupam Das

-Anupam Das is an Assistant Professor in the Department of Computer Science at North Carolina State University.
-His research interests lie in the domain of security and privacy with a special focus towards designing secure and privacy-preserving technologies.
-His work has looked at understanding and mitigating the security and privacy risks of exposing sensors, embedded in smart devices.
-Most recently, he has been working on designing novel frameworks for enhanced transparency and protection in the Internet of Things (IoT).
+Anupam Das is an Associate Professor in the Department of Computer Science at North Carolina State University.
+His research broadly spans security and privacy, with a focus on designing secure and privacy-preserving technologies.
+His work aims to understand and mitigate emerging risks in the era of the Internet of Things (IoT) and generative AI.
+More recently, he has been developing techniques and systems that not only assess security, privacy, and safety challenges but also improve transparency and user control over how personal data is collected and used by emerging technologies.
 Prior to joining NC State, he worked as a postdoctoral fellow at Carnegie Mellon University.
 He received his Ph.D. in Computer Science in 2016 from the University of Illinois at Urbana-Champaign where he was a recipient of Fulbright Science and Technology fellowship.
 He previously served as an Assistant Professor in the department of Computer Science and Engineering at the Bangladesh University of Engineering and Technology (BUET).

 Alexandros Kapravelos

-Alexandros Kapravelos is an Assistant Professor in the Department of Computer Science at NC State University.
+Alexandros Kapravelos is an Associate Professor in the Department of Computer Science at NC State University.
 He received his PhD in Computer Science from University of California, Santa Barbara in 2015.
-His research interests span the areas of systems and software security.
-Currently, he studies how the web changes on the client side via browser extensions and how we can protect the browser from malicious client-side attacks.
+His research interests span the areas of web security & privacy, software supply chain security, and AI security.
+He is particularly interested in the security and privacy problems that arise from the evolution of the web, the software supply chain and the latest advancements in AI.
 He is also interested in Internet privacy and browser fingerprinting specifically, where he is working on making Internet users less distinctive while they browse the web.
 He is the lead developer of Wepawet, a publicly available system that detects drive-by downloads with the use of an emulated browser, Revolver, a system that detects evasive drive-by download attempts, and Hulk, a browser extension analysis system.

 Samira Mirbagher Ajorpaz